dtankdempsey2/Providra/docs/README.md

 ### Repeated Calls

-Repeated Calls controls how long Syncler waits for plugin and AIOStreams results by requesting source URLs multiple times.
+Repeated Calls controls how long to keep Syncler waiting for addons and plugins to return results.
+This is useful when an addon or plugin, such as AIOStreams, takes longer to return results.

 Increase this value when:

-1. The first scrape returns fewer links than expected.
+* The first scrape returns fewer links than expected.
-2. You refresh or play the same title again after scraping finishes.
+* You can test this by refreshing or going back and clicking play on the same title again after scraping finishes.
+If more links appear the second time around due to caching, it means Syncler did not wait long enough, and raising the Repeated Calls value will be beneficial.
-3. The second run returns additional links.

-That pattern usually means Syncler ended the initial request too early.

 > [!IMPORTANT]
-> Changes to package-related settings require reinstalling the default Syncler package.
+> Changes to Repeated Calls require reinstalling the default Providra Express package for the settings to take effect.

 ---

 ## Refreshing the Syncler package

-When package-related settings change, fully reinstall the generated Syncler package.
-Do not simply update the existing package.
+When adding or deleting manifest URLs, or when changing the Repeated Calls amount, you must fully reinstall the Providra Express package.
+Do not simply update it.
+This will not work and may cause your links to stop showing up.

 1. Open Syncler.

 2. Go to:

    ```text